Ex0brain/trelis24.github.io/page/4about.md

 {:toc}

 ## About Me
-I am working as a Pentester in a company where I have the luck to work in different projects.
+I am working as a Pentester in a company where I have the luck to collaborate in different projects.
 I do auditories in websites, infrastructure, iOS applications and ATMs.

 On my own, now I am focusing in learning reversing with the objective to get better during iOS pentesting.